szejkerek/ArkanoidGameClone/README.md

 ⭐ Do not forget to give a star on GitHub!

-This is a project that I made for the university.
-It allows you to play all 33 original Arkanoid levels, an arcade game from 1986, created and published by Taito.
+This is a project that I made for the university. **It allows you to play all 33 original Arkanoid levels!!!**

+Arkanoid is an arcade game from 1986, created and published by Taito.

 ## Gameplay preview